steveluscher/react-rjsdaq-workshop/README.md

 * Construct a complex UI through the composition of many small components
 * Recognize which data should become ‘props’ of a component, and which belongs in its ‘state’
 * Perform asynchronous updates to a React component's state
+* Interact with the DOM using React ‘refs’
 * Leverage the ‘lifecycle’ methods that get called when a component:
   * Mounts
   * Unmounts